Cabinet approves mega Rs 76,000-cr PLI scheme for semiconductor manufacturing

-The Union Cabinet on Wednesday approved Rs 76,000 crore Product-Linked Incentive (PLI) scheme for semiconductor and display manufacturing in a push to make the India a hub for electronics, I&B Anurag Thakur announced in a press conference in New Delhi.
+The Union Cabinet approved Rs 76,000 crore Product-Linked Incentive (PLI) scheme for semiconductor and display manufacturing in a push to make the India a hub for electronics, I&B Anurag Thakur announced in a press conference in New Delhi on Wednesday.
 Sources had earlier confirmed to BusinessToday,in of the development.

 The Rs 76,000 crore will be spent on this project in 6 years.
-Incentives of Rs 2.3 lakh crore will be given, the minister added.
+Incentives of Rs 2.3 lakh crore will be given, the minister said.
 The setting up of 'India Semiconductor Mission' will drive this sector, the minister further informed.

 Telecom and IT Minister Ashwini Vaishnaw said the decision will help design, fabrication, packing and testing of the microchips and develop a complete ecosystem.
 Moreover, the incentives include 25 per cent subsidy on capital expenditure for establishing unit of Compound Semiconductor Wafer Fabrication (Fab), assembly, testing, and packaging facility.